sst/sst/www/docs/known-issues.md

 description: "Known issues with AWS CDK and Serverless Stack (SST)"
 ---

 There is a known issue in AWS CDK when using mismatched versions of their NPM packages.
 This means that all your AWS CDK packages in your `package.json` should use the same exact version.
-And since SST uses a forked version of AWS CDK internally, this means that your app needs to use the same versions as well.
+And since SST uses AWS CDK internally, this means that your app needs to use the same versions as well.

 To help with this, SST will show a message to let you know if you might potentially run into this issue.
 And help you fix it.